LedgerHQ/ledger-live/docs/gist-tx.md

-# Basic gist of doing a transaction with `ledgerhq/live-common` library
+# gist: transaction with a Ledger device

 We start a new project and add live-common and some helpers